JeffQuit/OOP---Team-Profile-Generator/README.md

 ## Credits

 This application was completed by Jeff Quittman as a project for UCLA/Trilogy's Full Stack Software Development Bootcamp.
 Dependencies for this project include the node modules: Inquirer - for creating question prompts in the CLI, util - for creating the promisify'ed writeFilyAsync methods, Jest- for testing the class constructor tests.
+Path - for determining the path of the output file.
 The color-coding console log message feature was borrowed from the logger activity found in the OOP week activity folder.

 ## License